 Candidate filing opens at 8:00 a.m. on January 11, 2018.
 Lists of candidates who file with the Secretary of State will be available beginning on that date.

 Use the online candidate filing service to file for office and pay the filing fee - available starting at 8:00 a.m.
 January 11, 2018; or file in person at the Secretary of State's office or by mail or fax (filing fee must be paid at time of filing).
 Local candidates file with the county election office.

 Note: The online candidate filing service closes at 5 p.m. on March 12.
-(Independent and minor party candidates can file a declaration for nomination in person or by mail until 5 p.m. on June 4; independent and minor party candidate petition signatures must be submitted to county election offices by 5 p.m. on May 29).
+(Independent and minor party candidates can file a declaration for nomination in person or by mail or fax until 5 p.m. on June 4; independent and minor party candidate petition signatures must be submitted to county election offices by 5 p.m. on May 29).

 - 2018 Offices, Qualifications, and Fees